EscanorTargaryen/angular-app-template/README.md

 ## Setup the project

 1. Clone the repository (from [`GitHub tags`](https://github.com/EscanorTargaryen/angular-app-template/tags) you can choose the Angular version).
+2. Move the repository to new git repository.
+    - `cd` to repo folder.
+    - remove .git (hidden) folder.
+    - run `git init`.
-2. Rename the project.
+3. Rename the project.
     - rename the project folder.
     - find all occurrences of `angular-app-template` in the project and replace it with you new app name.
-3. Customize routes in `app.routes.ts`.
+4. Customize routes in `app.routes.ts`.
-4. Setup `server.ts` following the TODOs.
+5. Setup `server.ts` following the TODOs.
     - you have to set the content of the `robots.txt` and the list of pages for the `sitemap.xml`.
-5. Rename path in Dockerfile.
+6. Rename path in Dockerfile.
     - last line replace `project-name` with your project name.

 ## Serve the app with Docker